 What were the most-read posts of 2021?
 Even I want to know.
 Drum roll, please…

-As I look back at what 2021 has been, in my personal life, in my writing life, in my mentoring life, in my podcasting life, I consider what y’all have been most interested in learning from me.
+As I look back at what 2021 has been, in my personal life, in my writing life, in my mentoring life, in my podcasting life, I consider what have been the most popular posts.